5 Lab: Logistic Regression

 library(broom)

-sar_label <- read_csv("../data/SAR/sar_sample_label.csv")
+sar_label <- read.csv("../data/SAR/sar_sample_label.csv")

-sar_code <- read_csv("../data/SAR/sar_sample_code.csv")
+sar_code <- read.csv("../data/SAR/sar_sample_code.csv")

 View(sar_label)